nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Items with `...` accept multiple instances.
 For example, [tag "TAG"...] means you can input multiple tags
 > * Commas `,` and full stops `.` are optional and will not affect the command.
 > * Command keywords are not case-sensitive.
-> * Parameters relating to days are context-sensitive.
-For example, typing "Fri" means the next Friday from *today*.
+> * Parameters relating to days of the week are taken relative to the time you input the command.
+For example, if you enter "Fri", it will be interpreted as the next Friday from *today*.

 > **Date Format**
 > * Accepted date formats: 18 Sep, 18 September, 18 Sep 2016, Sep 18 2016